navipartner/docs/content/en/docs/retail/fiscalization/slovenia/setup/index.md

 7. Make sure the **Salesperson/Purchaser Card** contains a cashier **Name** that is displayed on the fiscal receipt.
 8. Provide the **Salesperson Tax Number** that consists of at least 8 characters.
    The salesperson tax number is a mandatory segment of the XML message.
-9. Make sure the **Salespersons ID** (Cashier ID) is transparent on the fiscal receipt, and sent as such to the TA in the XML message.
+9. Make sure the **Salesperson ID** (Cashier ID) is transparent on the fiscal receipt, and sent as such to the TA in the XML message.